vaishnavi-p-s/vaishnavi-ps/README.md

 ---

-## 🌟 Fun Fact
-I love making **AI tools that are visual, interactive, and music-friendly!**
+✨ Fun Fact: I love creating **AI tools that are interactive, visual, and music-friendly!**
-🎨 Blending **creativity with code** is my playground
-🎶 Music often sparks my AI experiments
+🌟 Always exploring ways to blend **technology with creativity**.